OlegYch/scastie_old/README.rst

 .openshift directory contains hooks to build and start app on git receive.
 Production specific configs are stored in openshift*.conf files and are applied when starting application via openshift hooks.

-To test how application will behave when deployed on production, use test-openshift.sh script which mocks OpenShift environment and starts the post-receive hook.
+To test how application will behave when deployed on production, use test-openshift.sh -Dconfig.resource=<resource_name> script which mocks OpenShift environment and starts the post-receive hook.

 The remote workers can be started via RendererMain class in renderer module.
 This can be done via sbt or via